paweljakubas/j-random-matrices/chapters/algebra.md

    (+/)(run"0)1000#0
 991
 ```
-Making equal tolerance less strict helped a lot, but we are still not perfect.
+Making comparison tolerance less strict helped a lot, but we are still not perfect.
 Next, we will try to use `x:` ie., enforcing rational represention of y.
 ```
    toRational=:x: